-While we have always provided usability testing feedback as “part and parcel” of our everyday QA testing, we’ve recently begun to branch out and provide more specific feedback in this area; as part of this, we’ve started employing some methodologies that differ from our usual QA testing practices:
+While quality assurance testers have always provided usability testing feedback as “part and parcel” of their everyday QA testing, they have also begun to branch out and provide more specific feedback.
+As part of this, QA testers are employing some methodologies that differ from their usual QA testing practices:

 These are meant to address everything that the respondents (testers) are expected to both accomplish, and to know about the project.
-Usually our instructions are vehicles to discussion and collaboration; for usability testing, these are meant to cover all the tasks to perform, including admonitions not to interact with other team members so as to keep feedback as unbiased as possible.
+Usually instructions are vehicles to discussion and collaboration.
+For usability testing, these are meant to cover all the tasks to perform, including admonitions not to interact with other team members so as to keep feedback as unbiased as possible.

-For the moment, this isn’t a very big item for us since we’re providing only small-group feedback, but it is something that we’re prepared to provide if it is of interest.
-Given that we work in a lab environment, we don’t anonymize our responses by default, but we’re prepared to do so if asked, or if requested demographic data would be reasonably considered sensitive.
+For the moment, this isn’t a very big item for QA testers, but it is something that they’re prepared to provide if it’s requested.
+Given that testers work in a lab environment, they don’t anonymize their responses by default, but they can do so if asked, or if requested demographic data would be reasonably considered sensitive.

-We can capture videos of how testers interact with the software being tested for later review, either without audio, or with a running commentary by each respondent.
-We prefer to keep screen recording short and use them to illustrate activities that may merit further scrutiny and consideration (such as using a creative tool for a self-directed project) rather than recording potentially multiple-hours sessions, as a way to keep recordings to a manageable size and length.
+Testers can capture videos of how they interact with the software being tested for later review.
+This can be done with our without audio.
+Screen recordings are kept short and used to illustrate activities that may merit further scrutiny and consideration rather than recording potentially multiple-hours sessions.
+This way recordings are kept to a manageable size and length.

 As always, please contact us if you have any questions, are interested in more information regarding our usability testing methodologies, or are interested in engaging our testing services for one of your own projects.